BB Sasore

 Bodunrin Sasore, commonly known as BB Sasore, is a Nigerian screenwriter, film director, and co-founder of Nemsia Studios.
 He is best known as the writer and director of God Calling, and Before 30.

 Education

 Sasore holds a degree with majors in genetics and biochemistry from Rutgers University.

 Career

-In 2013, BB Sasore co-founded Nemsia Studios with Derin Adeyokunnu, establishing a studio dedicated to producing high-quality, story-driven films.
+In 2013, Sasore co-founded Nemsia Studios with Derin Adeyokunnu, establishing a studio dedicated to producing high-quality, story-driven films.